Better Bankside is a Business Improvement District. Its job is to make Bankside a thriving place to work, live and visit.

 - An annual survey gauges awareness of, and satisfaction with the programme

-Through the board and theme groups Better Bankside intends that up to 70 local businesses are involved in the governance of the company.
+Through the board and theme groups Better Bankside intends that over 70 local businesses are involved in the governance of the company.
+Get involved.

 Better Bankside would like to extend its thanks to all those who have contributed to the operation of the company to this time.